Chin up! Chest out! March!

 Those were the early years of Pakistan.
-The 50s.
+The 1950s.
 Pakistan had not only emerged on the world map as an independent country but also, in 1948, had fought its first war with India over Kashmir.
-The war was short and inconclusive, but it infused an all-round patriotic fervor, and everyone seemed to be itching for a second round — and conquering Kashmir.
+The war was short and inconclusive, but it infused a patriotic fervor all-around, and everyone seemed to be itching for a second round — and conquering Kashmir.

 Patriotism can be infectious.
-Our school, in Mansehra, like many others in the province, introduced military training.
+Our high school, in Mansehra, like many others in the province, introduced military training for the students in class 7 and above.
 Both the school establishment and the students took up the training with great enthusiasm.

-Raja recruited his ‘troops’ from among the students of class 7 to 10 and organized them into three platoons, each headed by a platoon commander chosen for his bearing and the ability to shout out commands in a clear and loud voice.
+Raja recruited his ‘troops’ from among the students and organized them into three platoons, each headed by a platoon commander chosen for his bearing and the ability to shout out commands in a clear and loud voice.
 The louder and longer one shouted a command, the better.

-Thus, a long and loud command of “Attaaaaaaaain-shun!” by a platoon commander was met with a loud, synchronized thud of the boots of the platoon.
-Among the many rules, Raja reminded his ‘troops’ daily, one was: “Hit the ground so hard that the earth turns over.”
+Thus, a long command of “Attaaaaaaaain-shun!” by a platoon commander was met with a loud, synchronized thud of the boots of the platoon.
+Among the many rules, Raja reminded his ‘troops’ daily, one was:

 “پاؤں اتنے زور سے مارو کہ زمین کا تختہ الٹ جاۓ ”